A little history

 came out with the near identical Atwood named version after

 that.
-The Wasp was nicer
+The Wasp had nicer castings, especially in areas like

-and the name engraving.
+name engraving.

 Unfortunately